Overcoming Depression, Eating Disorders, and Insomnia Through Better Nutrition

 I think my lowest, and when stepping on a scale in complete shock, was 89 lbs at 16 or 17 years old.
 I remember thinking, “No way I dropped that low.
 I wasn’t really trying to lose more today.”
 Eating 500 calories or less a day running 4+ miles will get you there though.

-I told myself if I do this, if I’m this size, I won’t have to worry about others opinions of me, they will just notice how important kindness for others is and that’s all I want.
+I told myself if I do this, if I’m this size, I won’t have to worry about others' opinion of me, they will just notice how important kindness for others is and that’s all I want.
 I worried too much about what others thought of my home life that being the perfect size rendered me capable of much more than what was around me.

 I wrote about how I hated looking at myself, I always felt fat.
 Food was my enemy.

 Minimal nutrition dwindled my body, but I didn’t know it until it was too late.
-I went fat free sugar free diet this diet that and before I knew it, I was running myself for miles and miles a day, with no ounce of healthy foods to sustain me.
+I went fat free, sugar free, diet this, diet that, and before I knew it, I was running myself for miles and miles a day, with no ounce of healthy food to sustain me.
 I got so good at running that I ran in flip-flops on a gravel road, for miles.
-I can remember pushing myself so much and using my self talk so negatively, I did not allow myself water or breaks to rest.
+I can remember pushing myself so much and using my self-talk so negatively, I did not allow myself water or breaks to rest.
 “Just keep running so you stop thinking about everything.
 Just don’t eat today so you don’t gain another pound.”

 Within my journal I wrote, “I know I need help.
 I decided not to eat today so that when I go to the doctor tomorrow they will see for sure I need help.”
 I started a new journal from there because I ended up being put in the hospital that day.
 It was in May, 2 weeks before the end of my sophomore school year.
 I wrote, “The Doctor told me the lowest heart rate they had seen before death of a patient in my condition was 25bpm.
 Mine was 30 that day.”
-A heart rate of 30.
+A heart rate of 30, while up moving around.

 I regret so much of those years though because I missed out on so much of experiencing “life as a teen.”
 I missed out on so much over the next 10 years of my life because the depression and eating disorder would creep in at the low points and derail so much I had going.